 We are on the ground in more than 40 countries, empowering people to survive crisis, build better lives and transform their communities for good.
 After an emergency, we work quickly to meet the urgent needs of survivors and give people the resources they need to build back even stronger.

 Thanks to our global community of supporters and partners, we are able to help millions of families during their time of need — providing lifesaving assistance to Syrian refugees, reaching survivors after natural disasters like the earthquakes in Nepal, and distributing critical seeds and tools to displaced families in South Sudan.

 Our response during and after emergencies ensures that people are empowered to strengthen their communities from within.
 Now, and for the future.

 As the war in Syria continues with no end in sight, the resulting humanitarian crisis has left millions of children and families suffering the consequences.
 We're working to support some 2.5 million people affected by the crisis, including around 470,000 people inside Syria whom we provide with lifesaving food and relief every month.

-We have responded to almost every global disaster in the last 20 years, including the Japan tsunami, Haiti earthquake, hunger crisis in the Horn of Africa and Indian Ocean tsunami.
+We have responded to almost every global natural disaster in the last 20 years, including the Hurricane in Haiti, the Nepal earthquakes, Typhoon Haiyan in the Philippines, the Japan tsunami, the Haiti earthquake, the hunger crisis in the Horn of Africa, and the Indian Ocean tsunami.